 You may feel frightened or frustrated, you may worry about how you and your loved ones will cope, you may be relieved to finally understand the reasons for possible changes in your mood and behaviour.
 You may also want to know how to get practical support (powers of attorney, planning ahead).
 There are supports available through your local Health Professionals, the Alzheimer Society of Ireland and the Living Well with Dementia project.
 Contact details for these organisations are on our Useful Links page.

 If you feel that you or a family member may have dementia, and you haven’t received a diagnosis, you should contact your GP.
 The GP will schedule a consultation to explore what might be causing the symptoms you have reported.
 Once the GP has ruled out other potential causes (e.g. stress, infection or depression), they will refer you to a specialist for further tests.
 If a diagnosis is made, the GP and/or Primary Care Team (Health Centre) will draw up a care plan with you.
 Depending on the type of dementia and its stage, a range of healthcare professionals may be involved.
-Please see attached Guide to Health and Social Care Professionals in the Community.
+Please click here to see attached Guide to Health and Social Care Professionals in the Community.

 You may be interested in this short Movie Clip